-130 OFS having being approved to date, few BRS residential projects have been built since the scheme was launched in 2014.
+130 OFS having being approved to date, few

+BRS residential projects have been built

+since the scheme was launched in 2014.

 Icade intends to play its part.
-"The mar-ADVANTAGE OF LETTING PEOPLE ket is still in its infancy: between 2017 and 2023, fewer than 3,000 of BRS housing units were completed.
-For our part, we have
+"The market is still in its infancy: between 2017 and 2023, fewer than 3,000 of BRS housing units were completed.
+For our part, we have just launched our first project in Cognin, Savoie.